Sign in

 ]

-Treatment of high-silicon ferrosilicon with hydrogen chloride is the basis of the industrial synthesis of trichlorosilane.
+A high-silicon ferrosilicon treated with hydrogen chloride forms the industrial basis for synthesizing trichlorosilane.

 [